 Tom has created original music and sound designs for at least 50 live theater productions.
 Many were performed in Atlanta, Georgia but some have toured or been produced regionally (in the Southeast), nationally and internationally.

-Beginning in 2009 Tom, as a songwriter, electric bass player and singer, performed with several rock bands around Atlanta appearing in popular venues including Terminal West, The Vista Room, The Atlanta Room and local music festivals.
+Beginning in 2009 Tom, as a songwriter, singer and electric bass player, performed with several rock bands around Atlanta appearing in popular venues including Terminal West, The Vista Room, The Atlanta Room and local music festivals.

 In 2016 Tom co-founded The Justin Sams Band, a quartet performing original songs in an Americana style.
 Tom split the songwriting 50/50 with distinguished Atlanta songwriter and guitarist Lindsay Petsch.
 The band recorded 2 full length albums that were well received.